-- Lines 10 to 18 of Algorithm 3 removes "terminal" vertices: A terminal vertex u in a connected graph does not bring value to the vertex cover because (i) it represents one vertex v and (ii) it is represented by one vertex v.
-On the other hand, given that the graph G is connected and consists of more than two vertices, vertex v either (i) represents more than one vertex or (ii) is represented by more than one vertex or (iii) both.
+- Lines 2 to 8 of Algorithm 3 freezes "necessary" vertices: Variable P (Line 2 Algorithm 3) consists of the endpoints of the edges selected by Algorithm 2.
+Any endpoint v in represents table R that represents a vertex not in P needs to be frozen and added to the vertex cover S. If a vertex u is not in P, it implies that, by design, it will not be in the vertex cover.
+Hence, any vertex that is connected to u via an edge will be an endpoint in R and in turn, it needs to be in the vertex cover. - Lines 10 to 18 of Algorithm 3 removes "terminal" vertices: A terminal vertex u in a connected graph does not bring value to the vertex cover because (i) it represents one vertex v and (ii) it is represented by one vertex v.
+On the other hand, given that the graph G is connected and consists of more than two vertices5, vertex v either (i) represents more than one vertex or (ii) is represented by more than one vertex or (iii) both.
 Hence, removing vertex u and freezing v is appropriate.
 Vertex v is added to the vertex cover S. Importantly, due to the presence of recursive calls in Algorithm 4, the loop in Line 10 of Algorithm 3 is executed top-down.
 At this stage, a top down execution will facilitate removal or freezing of more vertices by the recursive calls of Algorithm 4 as compared to a bottom-up execution (Observation 1). - Lines 20 to 35 of Algorithm 3 freezes and removes the current "necessary" and "terminal" vertices, respectively: The execution of the loop in Line 20 will happen bottom-up.
-During $i^{th}$ iteration of the loop, if both the endpoints are neither frozen nor removed, then it implies that the endpoints represent each other only.
+During i^{th} iteration of the loop, if both the endpoints are neither frozen nor removed, then it implies that the endpoints represent each other only.
 Hence, we freeze the endpoint that is represented by more number of endpoints in R and remove the other.
 Due to Observation 2, the decision to freeze the endpoint that is represented more in R is valid.
 In case both the endpoints are represented by the same number of endpoints, tie is broken based on lexicographical ordering (as discussed at the beginning of Section 4).
 Note that represents table R is continuously updated after each freeze or remove operation.
-Consequently, the represents list of each endpoint gets updated and it may become a necessary or a terminal vertex.
+Consequently, the represents list of each endpoint gets updated and it may become a necessary or a terminal vertex 6 .
 This is handled by Line 7 and 10 of Algorithm 4, respectively.
 Specifically, Line 7 of Algorithm 4 freezes an endpoint that represents a removed vertex.
 By induction, this is like removing terminal vertices and freezing its neighboring endpoints, but dependent on the current state of the represents table R. Similarly, Line 10 of Algorithm 4 removes an endpoint that does not represent any vertex based on the current state of the represents table R. This is a valid removal as the vertex had not been frozen yet and it does not represent any vertex in the latest iteration.